 Aafje de Roest

-Are you a student and would you like to conduct your own research in hip-hop or youth culture?
+Are you a student and would you like to conduct your own research into hip-hop or youth culture?

 Please feel free to contact me - I am happy to oblige!